 - Third-party integrations

 - UI/UX design

-Below you will find a list of React benefits that translates into lower development cost.
+Below you will find a list of React benefits that translates into time and cost-effectiveness.

 Faster time to market

-With React, you don’t have to build the whole application and spend a lot of time and money doing so.
-Instead, you can start small by building your MVP quickly, and then develop it over time.
-It lowers the development cost (as you don’t have to build an app with all features) or at least spreads it over time.
+With React, you don’t have to build the whole application at once and spend time and money doing so.
+Instead, you can start in a much more cost-effective way, by building your MVP quickly, and then developing a high-quality application over time.
+It cuts the development cost or at least spreads it over time.

 React was built with the component-based approach in mind.
 In short, React apps consist of single components, which can be divided into subcomponents.
 Each one of them is responsible for just one small piece of the whole app.
 What’s more, these components and subcomponents can be reused so developers can build a complex application using simple blocks.

 Many Ready-to-use React UI Components Library are available on the market, and thanks to it, instead of creating such components from scratch, Reactjs developers can use what is already available, which makes them work highly effectively.